ajboni/Talkit/README.md

 ##Nodes
 ###Text
-Display a message from the specified actor
+Display a message from the specified actor.
 Actor: Specify the actor who will say the speech.
 Speech: The text the actor will say.

 ###Choice
 Intended to populate the players choices for responses.
 Title: The title of the choice.
 This is useful for cases when the buttons the player would have to chose from will differ from the actual speech he will say.
 Speech: The text the actor will say.

 ### Set
 Sets a variable to a value.
 Can link to one Text, Node, Set, or Branch.